ULJ-Yale/qunex/README.md

 Change Log
 ----------

+* 0.60.2  Replaced spaces with underscores in g_ExtractGLMVolumes saveoption.
 * 0.60.1  Full support for hcp_suffix in runQC.
 * 0.60.0  Renamed all subject related parameters to session.
 Pipeline architecture restructure.
 * 0.50.1  License and README updates.